Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_pixel_properties.png

 Pixel oriented tools usually exploit a layout algorithm, moving the nodes into a specific configuration, following a space-filling curve, and ordering them according to one of the properties.
-The second parameter will be used to perform a color mapping, similar to the one shown in our example, aiming at underlining the correlation between the two properties.
+The second parameter is used to perform a color mapping, similar to the one shown in our example, aiming at underlining the correlation between the two properties.

 .. _workspace_pixel_options: